Nonlinear Classification in SVM by KKT:

 SVM kernel tricks are complicated and tricky and depend upon the type of dataset we are using.

 SVM kernel Functions:

 The support vector machine algorithm uses some functions that may vary according to the situation and the type of data set.
 These functions are called kernels.
 The functionality of a kernel is to feed the data set into and then separate the data according to the range of Kernel.
 We can use a different kind of Kernel in different scenarios.
 There is a different kind of kernels available, for example:

 - Linear Kernel

 - Radial Basis function kernel

-The kernel function returns the data that lie inside the cuts or between two points which 0 and 1 in case of sigmoid and -1,0 and 1 in case of the hyperbolic tangent kernel.
+The kernel function returns the data that lies inside the cuts or between two points, which 0 and 1 in the case of sigmoid and -1,0 and 1 in the case of the hyperbolic tangent kernel.

 Kernels and Similarity:

-In the above-given equation, f1 is the new feature which is being derived from the feature x and l is the landmarks that are at the close distance of feature x.
+In the above-given equation, f1 is the new feature that is being derived from the feature x, and l is the landmarks that are at the close distance of feature x.

 || x-l ||^2 is the euclidian distance between the feature x and landmark l.